-6.1 Structural connectivity analysis
+6.1.
+Structural connectivity analysis

 The first example is a brain structural connectivity analysis of diffusion tensor images (DTIs).
 A DTI is a magnetic resonance imaging technique that measures the diffusion of water molecules in order to map white matter tractography in the brain.
-The data we analyze is the KKI-42 data set, available at http://openconnecto.me/data/public/MR/archive/; its detailed description can be found in Landman et al. (2011).
+The data we analyze is the KKI-42 data set, its detailed description can be found in Landman et al. (2011).
 These data consist of 21 subjects with no history of neurological conditions, between the ages of 22 and 61 years.
 Each subject received two resting-state DTIs under a scan-rescan imaging session.
-For simplicity, we treat the data as if these images are from independent samples, which is common for the analysis of this data set (Wang et al., 2017).
+For simplicity, we treat the data as if these images are from independent samples, which is common for the analysis of this data set (Wang, Zhang and Dunson (2017)).
 It results in a total sample size of 42 for this study.
-Brain regions are constructed following the Desikan Atlas (Desikan et al., 2006), leading to p=68 regions, equally divided in the left and right hemispheres.
-Each DTI has been preprocessed and summarized in the form of a 68×68 network, where the edges record the total number of white matter fibers between a pair of nodes.
-It is also common to focus on the form of a binary network, where the
+Brain regions are constructed following the Desikan Atlas (Desikan et al. (2006)), leading to p = 68regions, equally divided in the left and right hemispheres.
+Each DTI has been preprocessed and summarized in the form of a $68 \times 68$ network, where the edges record the total number of white matter fibers between a pair of nodes.
+It is also common to focus on the form of a binary network, where the edges become the binary indicators of the presence or absence of white matter fibers (Wang, Zhang and Dunson (2017)).
+We partition the subjects into two age groups, those younger than 30 years, and those who are 30 or older.
+Age 30 is a transition period, usually known as the "age 30 transition", when the first phase of early adulthood comes to a close, and the basis for the next life structure is formed.
+Moreover, this partition yields about the same number of subjects for each group, with $n_1 = 22$ for the younger-than-30 age group, and $n_2 = 20$ for the older-than-30 age group.
+We study the age-related difference in structural connectivity patterns, which is of universal interest, because aging is the main risk factor for progressive loss of the structures and functions of brain neurons (Morrison and Hof (1997)).